isomerpages/moe-changkatchangisec/_experience-at-changkat/Sec One Registration.md

 the first day.</p>
 </li>
 <li>
-<p>There will be a 30 min recess on the first day.
-A simple recess meal which
+<p>There will be a 30-minute recess on the first day.
+A simple recess meal
-includes a burger/plate of noodles, and a drink will cost at least $3.50.&nbsp;</p>
+which includes a burger/plate of noodles, and a drink will cost at least
+$3.50.&nbsp;</p>
 </li>
 <li>
-<p>Students will be dismissed at 12:30 PM on 2 January 2025.</p>
+<p>Students will be dismissed at 12.30 pm on 2 January 2025.</p>
 </li>
 </ul>
 <p><strong>2.
 PE/House T-shirt</strong>